How USDZ Enables New Experiences for ARKit: Part One

 What’s the difference between USD, USDC, USDA and USDZ?

-.usda extension all represent a USD scene file, but the way they store this data is different.
+.usda extensions all represent a USD scene file, but the way they store this data is different.

 Recall that a USD file can be thought of as representing a scene, and a USD scene is a hierarchy of nodes.
 Most of the time you will have a 1-to-1 correspondence between a USD file and a 3D model, instead of a scene; i.e. you will have one single mesh in the file.

 .usda files are USD scenes stored on file in ASCII format.
-Hence these files are text files containing the scene decription in a manner that is human-readable.
+Hence, these files are text files containing the scene description in a manner that is human-readable.
 For example, the following is the

 .usda file for the representation of a USD scene containing a simple cube: